Monday, December 29th, 2014

 Posted in Weekly Report |

-The Twin Cities housing affordability index of 188 means that the median household income was 88 percent higher than what’s necessary to qualify for the median-priced home given current interest rates.
-While the index is below its 2012 peak, it remains above its long-term average.
+Despite the shiny marvel of new downtown development, the overall housing stock in the Twin Cities region remains quite affordable historically.
+The Twin Cities housing affordability index of 191 means that the median household income was 91 percent higher than the necessary income needed to qualify for the median-priced home under current interest rates.

 Posted in The Skinny |